NHNam181/CTF-collection/HKCERT2024/OneWayRoom/solve.md

 ```
 **Answer:**
 ![Image](file/image4.png)
-**Password for user very-secure:** Check the hash in /etc/shadow and we found the following hash:
+**Password for user very-secure:** Check the hash in /etc/shadow and we found the following hash: very-secure:$1$icecream$BFNWlq61bRSp1IX4spIAR.
-- hash: very-secure:$1$icecream$BFNWlq61bRSp1IX4spIAR.
 With the hash, use John the Ripper to crack the password:
 ![Image](file/image5.png)
 We got the credentials for both users in the machine.